 She is Adviser to the International Yang Family Tai Chi Chuan Association.
 She has written for its journal and has assisted in structuring the ranking procedures for the Association.

 She has a great enthusiasm for teaching and learning, and is dedicated to sharing the sense of well-being that can be obtained from the practices of taiji and qigong.

 Teaching associates for taijiquan programs are trained instructors authorized to conduct classes and present instructional material at the Shenandoah Taijiquan Center, and they also teach at other locations in the Shenandoah Valley area.
 Contact the Center at 540-247-2283 for information.

 Owen Sargent, Head Coach, Wushu

 Owen Sargent has been training in Wushu since 2002.
 He began studying under Burley Rudacille and continued with Coaches Scott Hager and Chris McClure at Blue Ridge Wushu.
-He currently takes private lessons from Master Nick Gracenin, who taught all of Coach Owen's wushu instructors.
+He currently studies under Master Nick Gracenin, who taught all of Coach Owen's wushu instructors.
 He holds a second degree black belt, which he received in 2009, under examination by Masters Nick Gracenin and Pat Rice.
-He has also studied European fencing since 2002 under Master Karl de Azagra and assists the fencing program at the Shenandoah Conservatory Arts Academy.
+He has also studied European fencing since 2002 under Master Karl de Azagra and assisted the fencing program at the Shenandoah Conservatory Arts Academy.
 He is Head Coach at Shenandoah Wushu.